boginw/P5/report/Identifying Actors.md

 This section concerns the identification and reasoning of actors that are interested in a solution that could reduce the risk of death or any other incapacitated state caused by car accidents.

-In articles written by Vejdirektoratet [^vejdirektoratet] and Marketresearch[^marketresearch] 2 actors were identified.
+In articles written by Vejdirektoratet [^vejdirektoratet] and Marketresearch[^marketresearch] two actors were identified.

 #### The Danish Government